pingcap/docs-cn/tidb-lightning/deploy-tidb-lightning.md

 This document describes the hardware requirements of TiDB Lightning using the Local-backend, and how to deploy it manually.

-If you do not want the TiDB services to be impacted, read [TiDB Lightning TiDB-backend](/tidb-lightning/tidb-lightning-backends.md#tidb-lightning-tidb-backend) for the changes to the deployment steps.
+If Local-backend is used for data import, during the import process, **the cluster cannot provide services**.
+If you do not want the TiDB services to be impacted, perform the data import according to [TiDB Lightning TiDB-backend](/tidb-lightning/tidb-lightning-backends.md#tidb-lightning-tidb-backend).

 ## Notes

 Before starting TiDB Lightning, note that:

-- During the import process, the cluster cannot provide normal services.
 - If `tidb-lightning` crashes, the cluster is left in "import mode".
 Forgetting to switch back to "normal mode" can lead to a high amount of uncompacted data on the TiKV cluster, and cause abnormally high CPU usage and stall.
 You can manually switch the cluster back to "normal mode" via the `tidb-lightning-ctl` tool:

     ```sh